 Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
 We learn from every mistake that we make and we respond to patient’s concerns in a caring and sensitive way.

-- The person responsible for dealing with any complaint about the service which we provide is: Emma Baxter (CQC Manager).
+- The person responsible for dealing with any complaint about the service which we provide is: Alison Murdock.

-- If the patient complains in writing, then the letter will be passed on immediately to our CQC Manager Emma Baxter.
+- If the patient complains in writing, then the letter will be passed on immediately to Alison Murdock.

 - If a complaint is about any aspect of clinical care or associated charges it will normally be referred to the dentist, unless the patient does not want this to happen.
 However, In order to investigate any complaint effectively it may be necessary to liaise with the dentist for clarification if the complaint is to be fully understood.
 These facts will/might be necessary to conclude accurately the complaint satisfactorily.